Create a Positive First Impression

 Take It Seriously

 Internships come in many different shapes and sizes.
-Our Sales Producer, Kyle Mulrain, says, “I would say take it seriously whether it’s a paid or a non-paid internship.
+One of our Sales Producers says, “I would say take it seriously whether it’s a paid or a non-paid internship.
 I was offered a position after my internship back when I was in college upon completion of my internship because I tried and gave my best.
 The other big thing is you have that employer as a reference when you do complete it to use to your advantage when applying for jobs.
-An internship is also real-life experience opposed to just the college experience so take it seriously.”
+An internship is also real-life experience as opposed to just the college experience so take it seriously.”

 Complete any and all assignments you are assigned on time and to the best of your ability.
 It does not matter how easy or complex the assignment is, show that you are willing to do the work.
 On the other hand, expect downtime.
 Not all internships are structured, and, in many cases, you will have gaps in your day.
 Fill this time by helping others and finding jobs to do.